DigitalArcPlatform/documentation/docs/postEvent/transcription/index.md

 	*	You and your team will need to decide whether or not to include various words and punctuation (see [What to Include in a Transcription](#what-to-include-in-a-transcription) section)

+## Transcribing with Google Docs

+This section covers how to use the Voice-to-Text function in Google Docs.

+In order to transcribe with Google Docs, you will need to use a Google Account.
+If your community organization has a community Google Account, we recommend using this account, as you will likely store other files related to your digital archiving project in it.

+**Notes:**

+*	You will need to have the audio file of the oral history to play from a different device than the one you are using to transcribe.
+For example, if you recorded the oral history on your phone, play it back from there.
+*	To use this function, you need to have a clear audio recording that is mostly free of background noise.
+*	Make sure the space in which you are transcribing is quiet, as this can impact the microphone’s ability to process the audio.

+### How to use Voice-to-Text

+1. Create a Google Doc for this audio in your Google Drive account.
+For steps on how to create a new Google Doc, you can follow [this link](https://support.google.com/docs/answer/7068618?hl=en&ref_topic=9045928).

+2. You will need to activate the “Voice typing” feature within the document.
+For instructions on how to activate “Voice typing,” follow [this link](https://support.google.com/docs/answer/4492226?hl=en).
+Make sure to turn on the microphone.

+3. Locate the audio file that you will be transcribing.
+Once you have found it, make sure the microphone in the Google Doc is turned on.
+It will appear red with a circle around it.

 ## Transcribing with Access to Transcription Software

 This section covers the best practices for transcribing audio files with the use of 3rd-party software.
 This includes: